m-abdulroqeeb/learning_log/SQL/SQL_Projects/data_warehouse_project/README.md

 ## Data Source

-Sample CRM and ERP CSV data, provided as part of the course material by @datawithbaraa.
-Used unmodified, for learning purposes only.
+Sample CRM and ERP CSV data, used unmodified, provided as part of the course material.

 ## Credits